Checklist for Sailfish OS

 Flashing Sailfish OS

-The instructions for the actual flashing (installing the code to the phone) are in our Sailfish X instructions.
-Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, and Xperia 10 III.
-Please select the correct link below depending on your phone:
+The instructions for the actual flashing (installing the code to the phone) are in our Sailfish OS instructions.
+Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, Xperia 10 III, Xperia 10 IV and, Xperia 10 V. Please select the correct link below depending on your phone and computer:

 Printouts from the flashing script in a successful case